saltnlight5/myschedule/README.md

 # Project

-MySchedule is a web application for managing Quartz Scheduler.
+MySchedule is a web application for managing Quartz Schedulers.

 For more information, see project home at http://code.google.com/p/myschedule